 McKendree on Mission

 Our Clothes Closet has free clothing for our displaced community.
 We need volunteers to greet people, and be in the closet as they choose items.
-We can arrange the closet hours to fit your schedule.
+Currently our closet is open on Thursdays from 3:30-5:00pm.

 FOLDING CLOTHES We need people who can sort, fold and put away clothing at times when the closet is not open for the public.
 Can you give 1-2 hours in the morning or afternoon, once a week, every other week, or once a month?
 All help is greatly appreciated!